sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_6_actions_events/embedding_6_actions_events.md

   <li>Some content to embed.
 You can embed a Workbook, Table or Visualization.</li>
 </ul>

-[Required QuickStart download.](https://sigma-quickstarts-main.s3.us-west-1.amazonaws.com/embedding/sigma_embed_actions_events.zip) The downloaded zip file is the embedding code and simple webpage we will use during this QuickStart. **There are three folders; two for Actions and one for Events.** This will minimize the effort as you go through the QuickStart adjusting the files for the different exercises.
+<button>[Required QuickStart download](https://sigma-quickstarts-main.s3.us-west-1.amazonaws.com/embedding/sigma_embed_actions_eventsv2.zip)</button> The downloaded zip file is the embedding code and simple webpage we will use during this QuickStart. **There are three folders; two for Actions and one for Events.** This will minimize the effort as you go through the QuickStart adjusting the files for the different exercises.
 They are named to be clear which section they are to be used.

 <button>[Free Trial](https://www.sigmacomputing.com/free-trial/)</button>